Alex870/podcast-host-transcription-pipeline/README.md

 pip install -r podcast_transcribe_requirements.txt
 ```

-If you prefer a different environment name or a plain virtual environment, that is fine, but you will need to update `Convert MP3 to TXT diarized.ps1` so it does not assume `conda activate podcast-transcribe`.
+If you prefer a different environment name or a plain virtual environment, you will need to update `Convert MP3 to TXT diarized.ps1` and adjust the `conda activate podcast-transcribe` command accordingly.

 ### 3. Get a Hugging Face token